 Here are the steps of a putting routine to give you the foundation to become a very good putter.
 If you’re interested in a complete training guide to better putting, check out the Golf State of Mind Putting System.

-1) Get the fundamentals right and use your routine to ensure these are correct everytime.
-The most important things to think about here are having a light grip pressure and a consistent ball position.
+1) Get the fundamentals right and use your routine to ensure these are correct every time.
+The most important things to think about here are having a light grip pressure, consistent ball position and good alignment.

-2) Be very decisive about the read.
+2) Be very decisive about your green reading.
 When you are over the ball, second guessing yourself will result in a poorly executed putt.
-Go with your first instinct.
+Generally speaking, go with your first instinct.

-3) See the ball go in the hole in your mind.
-I find it best to do this during my practice strokes which helps me feel the speed.
+3) Visualize the ball go in the hole in your mind.
+I find it best to do this during my rehearsal strokes which helps me feel the speed.
 Hold onto the look and feel of the putt while you’re over the ball, to keep your mind quiet and “athletic”.

 4) Focus on the steps of your routine and hit the ball solidly and you will have hit a good putt.
-Measuring the quality of your putting by the quality of the putting routine instead of the outcome, will get you into the habit of process focus, to reduce your focus on the consequences of making or missing.
+Measuring the success of your putting by the quality of the putting routine instead of the outcome, will get you into the habit of process focus, to reduce your focus on the consequences of making or missing.